thekvs/microproxy/README.md

 ## Main features
 * Single executable with no external dependencies.
-* Single simple configuration file in JSON format.
+* Single simple configuration file in TOML format.
 * Basic and Digest access authentication methods.
 * IP-based black and white access lists.
 * Ability to log all requests.